|Abbotsfield and Swakeleys Schools

-Cawarden demolishes the former Abbotsfield and Swakeleys Schools in Hillingdon, London, to allow a new school campus to be constructed in its place.
+Cawarden demolishes the former Abbotsfield and Swakeleys Schools in Hillingdon, London, to make way for a new school campus.

-Abbotsfield and Swakeleys Schools comprised of fourteen 1 to 2-storey blocks dating from the 1950s to 2005.
-The majority of the blocks were in a poor condition and the ‘sprawling’ arrangement of the blocks was generally unsuitable for the buildings’ function.
-The school was identified as a contender for redevelopment as part of the ‘Building Schools for the Future’ national initiative.
+Abbotsfield and Swakeleys Schools were made up of fourteen 1 to 2-storey blocks built between the 1950s and 2005.
+Most of the blocks were in poor condition, and the way they were arranged was generally unsuitable for the buildings’ function.
+The school was identified as a potential site for redevelopment as part of the national initiative ‘Building Schools for the Future’.

-Working as a specialist sub-contractor on behalf of our client, Bowmer & Kirkland, Cawarden was required to demolish the two existing schools to facilitate redevelopment of the site to provide a new school campus.
+As a specialist sub-contractor working on behalf of Bowmer & Kirkland, our client, Cawarden was tasked with demolishing the two existing schools to make way for a new school campus.

-Following large-scale asbestos removal works and soft strip of the building’s interior, Cawarden proceeded with the demolition works.
-The building was constructed with a mix of materials including concrete, brick, steel and pre-fab.
-Using controlled mechanical techniques, the building was demolished and all slabs, foundations and hardstandings across the site were raised.
+After a large-scale asbestos removal operation and soft stripping of the building’s interior, we moved on to the demolition works.
+The building was constructed using a variety of materials, including concrete, brick, steel, and pre-fab.
+Controlled mechanical demolition techniques were used to bring down the buildings, and all slabs, foundations, and hardstandings across the site were removed.

-On-site crushing operations minimised vehicle movements and left the client with over 10,000m3 of clean certified 6f2 to reuse into the new development.
+On-site crushing helped to reduce vehicle movements and left the client with over 10,000m3 of clean, certified 6f2 which could be reused in the new development.

-Temporary school facilities were located in the centre of the site to enable the schools to remain operational throughout the works.
-All key processes and procedures, including a detailed Health & Safety plan and noise and dust monitoring, ensured no impact on the quality of teaching and the students’ learning.
+To enable the schools to continue operation throughout the works, temporary school facilities were located in the centre of the site.
+All key processes and procedures, including a detailed Health & Safety plan and noise and dust monitoring, ensured that there was no impact on the quality of teaching and the students’ learning.

-Cawarden is pleased to have helped pave the way for an important national initiative which seeks to support and maintain high-quality educational opportunities and life choices for children.
+We are proud to have helped to pave the way for an important national initiative that seeks to support and maintain high-quality educational opportunities and life choices for children.